Eomys/pyleecan-doc/tuto_multisimulation.rst

 A simulation, as defined by the *Simulation* object, corresponds to the computation of machine quantities on a single operating point.
 A multi-simulation is defined as a list of simulations, all based on a reference simulation with variations of its parameters.

 To define a multi-simulation in pyleecan, first the reference simulation must be defined as a *Simulation* object.
-Then an optional *VarParam* object (that inherit from an abstract *VarSimu* class) is set as a property of the reference simulation object. *VarParam* object defines how to generate the simulation list, how to parallelize (or not) the computation and which data to gather.
+Then an optional *VarParam* object (that inherits from an abstract *VarSimu* class) is set as a property of the reference simulation object. *VarParam* object defines how to generate the simulation list, how to parallelize (or not) the computation and which data to gather.
 To do so, *VarParam* class contains :

 +----------------------+----------------------+---------------------------+
 | Attribute            | Type                 | Description               |